ordinarythings/ordinarythings.github.io/_posts/2019-02-28-Purity-Menadechem.md

 I look around her apartment.
 Except for the olive couch, and the almost-made bed I can glimpse through an ajar door, her bland furniture is covered with black leather-bound books.
 The yellow light of a cheap lamp reflects off the golden Hebrew letters on each spine.

 I smile, bite my lip, and nod.
 Perfect.
 Suggestive, but not too eager.
-Sure, I’ll do it.
+I like it -- I’ll do it.

 After, she looks at me and I wonder if it's the first time.
 “Were you comfortable with everything tonight?” she asks before passing out, “I mean, I know we were both a little drunk.”
 I swear it on the Torah.
 She says “where have you been all my life?”
 It builds me up.
 Isn’t that why we're here?
 One text to fulfill a fantasy, to be an object by choice, for once, and let someone use you for their desire.